Go Ad-Free

 What to Learn from This Story:

-People who live in areas where the lone star tick is common must be aware of this potentially life-threatening reaction.
+People who live in areas where black legged ticks and lone star ticks are common must be aware of this potentially life-threatening reaction.
 In addition to pork, beef, lamb and venison, alpha-gal shows up in dairy products like ice cream and in gelatin found in Jell-O, marshmallows, gummy vitamins and many capsules.
 The only protection is avoidance.

 You can listen for free to our most recent interview with Dr. Thomas Platts-Mills at this link: